 Small Changes, Big Impact (SCBI) is a set of workshops on inclusive and equitable teaching practices that have also become one of EPIC’s signature inclusive teaching initiatives.
-This year we planned three workshops: two on transparent teaching and one on assessment techniques.
-While the spring 2020 transparent workshop was cancelled due to the campus closure from COVID-19, we were able to offer an alternative SCBI event on language instruction via Zoom.
+See below for our past workshops on a range of topics.

 TILT Discovery: February 2019

 Transparency in Learning and Teaching (TILT) focused on how and why students learn course content.
 This workshop introduced instructors to the TILT method through small but impactful interventions on assignment design.
 Workshop participants revised low-and high stakes assignments that promote equity and student accountability for their own learning.

 Focusing on relatively small modifications to course design, this workshop helped instructors reconfigure an entire course using the TILT method.
 Workshop participants learned to revise a syllabus and develop a set of informal tools to check for student progress while empowering students to assess their own mastery of course materials.

 Universal Design for Learning (UDL) empowers students from diverse backgrounds to actively participate in their courses and more effectively interpret and apply their learning in a collaborative setting.
 This workshop is to learn the fundamentals of universal design for higher education and develop a set of five best practices.

 Workshop to discuss how to redesign a high and low stakes assignment so that they align with best practices for students, especially transfer and historically underrepresented undergrads, in public research universities.